Meyer Lemon Tart with Meringue Topping

 - Pourable Brown Sugar measures cup for cup as regular brown sugar.
 No need to try to “pack it” when measuring.

 - Quick Dissolve Superfine Sugar is also available in a new, attractive and easy-to-use dispenser with a recloseable flip-top lid.
 The sleek dispenser comfortably fits in the hand for easy pouring and can sit out on your kitchen table, eliminating the need to refill a sugar bowl.
-It’s the convenient, neat way to store and keep sugar handy for everyday sweetening.
+It’s a convenient, neat way to store and keep sugar handy for everyday sweetening.

 - Quick Dissolve Superfine Sugar has finer sugar crystals than those found in traditional granulated sugar, allowing it to rapidly blend when sweetening hot or cold beverages.
 Ideal for hot coffee, and even cold drinks like iced tea, lemonade or smoothies.
 It’s also excellent for making meringue pies, pavlova as well as sweetened whipped cream.

 Look for Domino® Sugar flip-top canisters, or its sister brand, C&H® Sugar (available in the western half of the US), at a grocery store near you.
 These new canisters are the perfect fit for your kitchen.
 For a Domino sugar coupon, visit the Domino Sugar website or for C&H® brand (on the west coast), stop by C&H’s website.

 This citrus is thought to be a cross between standard lemons and either a mandarin or a common orange, creating a sweeter and less acidic fruit.
 They have a slightly orange hue.
-Their juice and zest is marvelous in desserts like this sublime lemon meringue tart.
+Their juice and zest are marvelous in desserts like this sublime lemon meringue tart.